stealthBS/demo1-repo/Alarms.md

 ------------

 ### Pending works :
-For any pending works follow : Habitka & Google's Keep note.
+For any pending works follow : **Habitka** & Google's **Keep note**.
 These are 2 place to put all works, and don't keep the pending task in any other place.

 - **Kannada revise**